Hrishikesh007788/stroke_prediction/README.md

 ## Proposed Solution:

-A possible solution would be to create a Machine Learning model which would predict whether the person is a risk of future strokes.
+A possible solution would be to create a Machine Learning model which would predict whether the person is a risk of future strokes, given their clinical features.

 ## Data Description: